 The Residence Center is located in Budapest's 10th district, 1106 Kerepesi ut 87.
 To get there:

 The easiest is to get an airport minibus: https://www.minibud.hu/en

 Take metro line 2 to Ors Vezer tere, the final stop of this line.
 From here take bus 44, or 45 to the stop 'Egyenes utcai lakotelep', where the Residence Center is located.

 Take metro line 3 to Deak ter.
 Change here to metro line 2 to reach Ors Vezer tere and get on bus 44, or 45 to the stop 'Egyenes utcai lakotelep' where the Residence Center is located.

 From Keleti Palyaudvar (Eastern railway station):

 Take metro line 2 to Ors Vezer tere, and change here to bus 44, or 45 to the stop ' Egyenes utcai lakotelep' where the Residence Center is located.

 DIRECT BUS LINE FROM LISZT FERENC INTERNATIONAL AIRPORT

-The Budapest Transport Center (BKK) runs bus line 100E directly between Liszt Ferenc International Airport and the center of Budapest, Deak Ferenc ter, close to CEU’s main Campus at Nador utca 9.
+The Budapest Transport Center (BKK) runs Shuttle bus 100E directly between Liszt Ferenc International Airport and the center of Budapest, Deak Ferenc ter, close to CEU’s main Campus at Nador utca 9.

 For more details, visit this site of BKK.